 Pillar Pacific Large Cap Growth Disclosures

-Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-The Large Cap Growth Composite has been examined for the periods September 1, 1993 through December 31, 2016.
+A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
+Verification provides assurance on whether the firm’s policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
+The Large Cap Growth Composite has had a performance examination for the periods September 1, 1993 through December 31, 2019.
 The verification and performance examination reports are available upon request.

-3. The benchmark is the S&P 500® Index.
-The index is an unmanaged group of securities generally considered to represent the performance of the large capitalization sector of the U.S. equity securities market.
+- The benchmark is the S&P 500® Index.
 The Russell 1000® Growth Index is shown as additional information as the Composite has a growth orientation.
-The Russell 1000® Growth Index is an unmanaged group of securities that contains those Russell 1000® Index companies with higher price-to-book ratios and higher forecasted growth values.
 The portfolios are actively managed and the structure of the actual portfolios and Composite may differ from the indices.
 Index returns reflect reinvestment of dividends but do not reflect fees, brokerage commissions, or other expenses of investing.
 Index returns are sourced from Interactive Data.
-Benchmark returns are not covered by the report of independent verifiers.

-4. The Composite was created in September 1993.
-Returns are calculated in U. S. dollars and reflect the reinvestment of dividends.
+- Returns are calculated in U. S. dollars and reflect the reinvestment of dividends.
 An annualized return is equivalent to that annual rate of return which, if earned in each year of the indicated multi-year period, would produce the actual cumulative rate of return (or inception to date or ITD return).
-Information regarding policies for valuing portfolios, calculating performance, and preparing compliant presentations, and the list of composite descriptions are available upon request.
+Information regarding policies for valuing investments, calculating performance, and preparing GIPS Reports, and the list of composite descriptions are available upon request.

-5. The three-year annualized ex-post standard deviation measures the variability of the monthly gross returns of the composite and the benchmark(s) over the preceding 36 months.
+- The three-year annualized ex-post standard deviation measures the variability of the monthly gross returns of the Composite and the benchmark(s) over the preceding 36 months.
+The internal dispersion of portfolio returns within the Composite is calculated on an asset-weighted gross-of-fees basis.
 The internal dispersion of portfolio returns within the Composite is not required when there are fewer than 6 portfolios included in the Composite for the entire annual period.